Palladium Patina: Does Palladium Patinate and is it Reversible?

 Many people confuse palladium patina with tarnish, but palladium is a noble metal that resists tarnishing.
 The appearance changes some jewelry owners appreciate for its vintage aesthetic, while others prefer the original bright finish.

-Removing patina is relatively simple for surface-level changes: soak the jewelry in warm soapy water, gently scrub with a soft toothbrush, and polish with a lint-free cloth.
+Removing palladium patina is simple for surface-level changes: soak the jewelry in warm soapy water, gently scrub with a soft toothbrush, and polish with a lint-free cloth.
 Deeper scratches require professional jewelers to address.
 Lower-purity palladium alloys (like palladium 500) develop patina faster than higher-purity versions (like palladium 950).

 References: